ajay1220/ajay12/README.md

 # ajay12

-Hello, world!
+<h2 align="left">Hello, world!
 This is my profile.
-It's nice to meet you.
-<h2 align="left">Hi 👋!
-My Ajay Lakhara is software development I'm a study BE (ECE) , from Ahmedabad<br>City in Gujarat</h2>
+It's nice to meet you."Hi, My name is Ajay Lakhara and I'm currently based in Ahmedabad, India.
+I'm a software developer with a strong passion for Python, CSS,HTML.
+I haveb BE in a EC and enjoy Hobbies cricket,chess."<br>City in Gujarat</h2>

 ###